 Cold Spring Harbor Laboratory Undergraduate Research Program (New York NY area)

-The CSHL URP provides an opportunity for undergraduate scientists from around the world to conduct first-rate research for the 10-week program (June 2 - August 8, 2015), living and working in the exciting Laboratory environment.
+The CSHL URP provides an opportunity for undergraduate scientists from around the world to conduct first-rate research for the 10-week program (June 13 — August 13, 2016), living and working in the exciting Laboratory environment.
 Research at CSHL focuses on: Molecular Biology & Cancer, Genetics & Genomics, Neuroscience, Plant Biology, and Quantitative Biology.
 The URP provides room and board (participants live and work among CSHL scientists) and a stipend.
-Current sophomores and juniors are eligible.
 More information

 Brain Tumour Foundation of Canada — Studentships

 The Brain Tumour Research Studentship program has been developed to accelerate brain tumour research and encourage new, young researchers to join the field.
 The program opens on an annual basis to first-year medical students and first, second or third-year undergraduate science students pursuing a four-year Bachelor of Science degree.
 Research studentships offer funding for two summers of research work.
 More information

 Hospital for Sick Children — SickKids Summer Research Program (Toronto)

 This 15-week program provides opportunities for undergraduate or medical students to conduct research in a laboratory/clinical setting at The Hospital for Sick Children (Toronto) under the supervision of a Research Institute Scientist.
 More information.